yagop/node-telegram-bot-api/doc/api.md

 ### telegramBot.sendVoice(chatId, voice, [options], [fileOptions]) ⇒ <code>Promise</code>
 Send voice

-**Your audio must be in an .OGG file encoded with OPUS** (other formats may be sent as Audio or Document)
+**Your audio must be in an .OGG file encoded with OPUS**, or in .MP3 format, or in .M4A format (other formats may be sent as Audio or Document)

 **Kind**: instance method of [<code>TelegramBot</code>](#TelegramBot)
 **Returns**: <code>Promise</code> - On success, the sent [Message](https://core.telegram.org/bots/api#message) object is returned